oseen/IOH5Write/README.md

 This branch was tested with hdf5-1.10.5.
 You can download it from https://portal.hdfgroup.org/display/support/Download+HDF5.

-I have found the following procedure and configuration well suited:
+I have found the following procedure and configuration well suited.
-Extract the downloaded hdf5-1.10.5.tar.gz into your prefered installation folder.
+Extract the downloaded ``hdf5-1.10.5.tar.gz`` into your preferred installation folder.
-Go into the extracted hdf5-1.10.5 diectory.
+Go into the extracted ``hdf5-1.10.5`` diectory.
 Configure with:

 ``CC=mpicc CFLAGS=-fPIC LDFLAGS=-fPIC ./configure --prefix=/path/to/hdf5-1.10.5/build --enable-parallel --enable-shared``

-Build hdf5 in two steps by using the command ``make`` and afterwards ``make install``.
+Build hdf5 in two steps by using the commands

+``make``

+and afterwards

+``make install``.

 Choosing between single and double precision IO